Measure twice. Cut once.

 Scotland's long history as a leading centre for financial services is well known.
 Today that experience and heritage is helping fuel the growth of the fintech sector.

-And, with 2016 proving a record year for inward investment in Scotland, more and more companies like Previse are choosing to expand in Scotland.
+And, with recent years proving a record for inward investment in Scotland, more and more companies like Previse are choosing to expand in here.

 That can include R&D funding like Previse received, or help to access the partners, suppliers and customers you need to grow your fintech business.